bobbymcgonigle/java-problems/README.md

-# interview-problems
+# Java Problems
-My solotions to random interview problems found in books and online - mainly done in Java
+My solotions to random interview problems found in books and online - completed in Java